 Supported faculty and campus applications must be submitted to the FCC (via the CCC in the case of campus centres) for review and endorsement.
 Applications will be considered in relation to the criteria in the Centres and Institutes Policy.

-Applications endorsed by FCCs must be submitted to Faculty Board and appropriate university committees (see 4.1.4).
+Applications endorsed by FCCs must be submitted to Dean and appropriate university committees (see 4.1.4).

 4.1.3.
 Interim status for entities